Current main characters

 - Promotion to Parent: Surrogate mum to her little sisters - had problems handing over control to a foster parent, but not to her dad.
 It eventually ruins her chance of being happily fostered with the Perrys.

 - Put on a Bus: To live down south with her dad and Shannay.

 - Took a Level in Jerkass: Is shown to be more likely to be nasty and unlikeable after falling off the roof.

 - Played by: Daniel Pearson

-- Chuck Cunningham Syndrome: Disappears between season 1 and 2 of The Dumping Ground, and is not mentioned by anyone.
+- Chuck Cunningham Syndrome: Disappears between season 2 and 3 of The Dumping Ground, and is not mentioned by anyone.
 Word of God gave an explanation by saying he moved back in with his mother.

 - Comically Missing the Point: in the episode "The Invitation" it is revealed that Rick is against the Queen because his parents are in prison in 'Her Majesty's Pleasure' and doesn't realise that it's only in name.